 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
-Caregivers may leave you connected to a ventilator (breathing machine) after surgery to give you oxygen.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers may leave you connected to a ventilator (breathing machine) after surgery to give you oxygen.
 You may have the ET tube removed after you are awake and can breathe well on your own.
 The catheter inserted for surgery may be removed and a tight pressure bandage will cover the incision.
-A caregiver may remove the bandages soon after surgery to check your wound.
+A healthcare provider may remove the bandages soon after surgery to check your wound.

 - You will need to lie flat and still in bed for a few hours.
-Caregivers will help you roll from side to side.
+Healthcare providers will help you roll from side to side.
 If an artery in your groin was used for the surgery, you must keep your leg straight.
-Do not bend it until your caregiver tells you it is okay.
-Your caregiver will also tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
-If you feel weak or dizzy after you get up, sit or lie down right away and call your caregiver.
+Do not bend it until your healthcare provider tells you it is okay.
+Your healthcare provider will also tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
+If you feel weak or dizzy after you get up, sit or lie down right away and call your healthcare provider.

 - You may need to wear pressure stockings or inflatable boots after surgery.
 The stockings are tight and put pressure on your legs.
 The boots have an air pump that tightens and loosens different areas of the boots.
 Both of these improve blood flow and help prevent clots.

 - A temporary pacemaker is a device that helps your heart beat at a normal speed and in a regular rhythm.
 It is connected to the wires that were put into your heart muscle during your surgery.
 The wires may then be connected to a small pacemaker outside of your body.
 You may need this pacemaker treatment just for a short time.